dboatengg/breakfast/README.md

 ![](https://i.imgur.com/KSRQBos.png)

-Breakfast is a landing page website for an eatery that serves a variety of breakfast food items.
-This project is currently under construction.
+Moody Foods is a landing page website for an eatery that serves a variety of breakfast food items.

 ## Features